Qyuzet/js-decimal-to-binary/README.md

 # Decimal to Binary Converter

 This is a simple web-based application that converts decimal numbers to binary.
 It provides an interactive UI to input a decimal number and see the binary equivalent displayed with a call stack animation that explains the recursive conversion process.
+[TRY NOW!](https://qyuzet.github.io/js-decimal-to-binary/)

 ## Table of Contents